-Starting date: As soon as possible from now or delayed to maximum 1st December 2024, duration 36 months, full time position
+Starting date: As soon as possible from now or delayed to maximum 1st December 2025, duration 36 months, full time position.
+Posdoc or Trachchair position can be considered after the PhD.

 How to apply?

 The application must include in the first round: